 Government Agencies cannot exclude products from a list of agency-approved products without a reasonable basis.

 Summary of Facts

-Phoenix Environmental Design, Inc. (“Phoenix”), a service disabled, veteran owned small business, filed a protest objecting to the terms of an RFQ (or Solicitation) issued by the Department of the Interior, Bureau of Land Management (“BLM”), for a procurement representing best value to the Government.
+Phoenix Environmental Design, Inc. (“Phoenix”), a service-disabled, veteran-owned small business, filed a protest objecting to the terms of an RFQ (or Solicitation) issued by the Department of the Interior, Bureau of Land Management (“BLM”), for a procurement representing the best value to the Government.
 The Solicitation called for the provision of specific herbicides, which were identified by brand name.
 The estimated value of the purchase order in question was approximately $5,524.00.
 Since the items are commercial items, and the dollar value of the procurement was below $150,000, the Agency conducted the procurement using the commercial item procedures established under Federal Acquisition Regulation (FAR) part 12, and the simplified acquisition procedures established under FAR part 13.

 The BLM has a list of commercial herbicides that have previously been approved on BLM land.
 This list includes the herbicides listed in the Solicitation, as well as other commercial herbicides not included in the Solicitation.

 The Agency argued that the use of only certain brand names was justified because those specific herbicides were approved for use pursuant to BLM’s pesticide use proposal (PUP), a document that is written specifically for each particular piece of land.
 The agency’s PUP is submitted for approval once every three (3) years.
 The Agency maintained that amending the PUP for the intended land would take up to six (6) months.